 There is no real recovery period from a FotoFacial RF treatment.
 You can go home right after your procedure and return to your normal everyday activities right away, including the application of makeup.
 At first, discolorations and blood vessels may seem to be even more visible on your skin, but don’t be alarmed.
 This is normal – they will fade more and more over the next few days.

-We may suggest skin care products for you to use, and you will be asked to avoid sun exposure before and while you are having these treatments, as FotoFacial RF will make you more vulnerable to sunburn.
+Our doctors may suggest skin care products for you to use, and you will be asked to avoid sun exposure before and while you are having these treatments, as FotoFacial RF will make you more vulnerable to sunburn.